 1. The First Step to the New Spiritual You: Discipline

 A transformation of any kind begins with a first step and the beginning of the new spiritual you, the you that is more like Christ, is discipline.

-Now some may have thought the first step should be faith, repentance, baptism, good works, etc. but remember that this course is for mature Christians who have already mastered these basic things and are, as the Hebrew writer says:
+Now, some may have thought that the first step should be faith, repentance, baptism, good works, etc. but remember that this course is for mature Christians who have already mastered these basic things and should as the Hebrew writer says: